slavkoss/fwphp/readme.md

 After **i/** is method in this->Home_ctr which **includes/calls** same named (or not) script/method or calls some (global method) or...
 **QS=?**=url adress Query separator (url query is key-value pairs).
 Without QS we must use Apache mod-rewrite and Composer auto loading classes instead own simple-fast auto loading.

 DISPATCHER  includes, calls and **http jumps only to other module**.
+So **we may not use constants but module property palette $pp1 which contains globals !**

 **cc, rr, uu, dd** rows CRUD methods are used for all tables !!